Everything you need to know about winter jacket tech

 Columbia and other companies use reflective material it calls Omni-Heat—Blackford likens it to non-contiguous strands of a NASA thermal blanket—to reflect infrared wavelengths back toward your skin.
 It literally bounces heat back at your body.
 If you see a jacket reference “infrared” in the name or the spec sheet, this is typically what its referring to.

 “If you’re standing still, about 87 percent of your heat loss comes from your body radiating heat in the infrared spectrum.
 Only about 13 percent is lost to conduction, where you transfer heat to the atmosphere,” says Blackford.
 “The reflection of heat works immediately.
-Imagine your jacket is sitting in a freezing temperature and you have to fill all those tiny air pockets with warm air from your body before it will start to keep you warm.”
+Imagine your winter jacket is sitting in a freezing temperature and you have to fill all those tiny air pockets with warm air from your body before it will start to keep you warm.”

 Many interior linings also can wick moisture to pull water away from your skin.
 According to Blackford, wet skin emits heat roughly 30 times faster than dry skin.

-How should a jacket fit?
+How should a winter jacket fit?

 It’s important to keep out the wind, which is why a good, tight seal at the cuffs, neck, and waist of a jacket are important.
 But, while you don’t want to leave room for wind, you also don’t want to squish the insulation.
 “The insulation needs those air pockets to trap warmth,” says Knapp.
 “If you compress it, it won’t work as well, just like in your home.”

-So, what jacket should I buy?
+So, what winter jacket should I buy?

-It’s important to get a jacket that’s warm enough to bottle in your body heat, but you also don’t want to drastically overestimate your need for insulation.
+It’s important to get a winter jacket that’s warm enough to bottle in your body heat, but you also don’t want to drastically overestimate your need for insulation.
 Find the balance of flexibility, weight, and warmth that matches your actual lifestyle.